ocaktans/Mapping-of-the-Ancient-Greek-and-Roman-Sites-in-Turkey/README.md

 A CSV file that contains the sites with their location data can also be found here.

-Finally, the map can be found as an HTML file.
+Finally, the map can be found as an HTML file in the "docs" folder.
 Rendered version of the map can be found [here](https://ocaktans.github.io/Mapping-of-the-Ancient-Greek-and-Roman-Sites-in-Turkey/themap.html).